certbot/certbot/docs/using.rst

      put it into a safe, however - your server still needs to access this file in order for SSL/TLS to work.

+.. note:: As of Certbot version 0.29.0, private keys for new certificate default to ``0600``.
+Any changes to the group mode or group owner (gid) of this file will be preserved on renewals.

   This is what Apache needs for `SSLCertificateKeyFile
   <https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslcertificatekeyfile>`_,
   and Nginx for `ssl_certificate_key